Aju-GitHub/Masters-Capstone-Supplychain/README.md

 Limitations and Future Work
 Current models rely mostly on historical data and do not incorporate real-time external factors such as economic shifts or supply disruptions.
 Future enhancements could integrate dynamic market indicators, advanced NLP on textual product data, and real-time anomaly detection feeding back into predictive models.

+**Rights and Usage:**

+All reports, documentation, and related artifacts are the intellectual property of Ajmal M S.

+Shared resources are provided solely as a record of my involvement, competencies, and learning outcomes.

+No content from this repository may be copied, altered, shared, or reused without explicit permission.

+© Ajmal M S, 2025